Charter not violated in denying transplant to patient who refused COVID-19 vaccine, court rules | CBC News

 Charter not violated in denying transplant to patient who refused COVID-19 vaccine, court rules

-It's not unconstitutional to refuse a double-lung transplant to a woman who refuses to get the COVID-19 vaccine, an Edmonton judge has ruled.
+It's not unconstitutional to refuse an organ transplant to a woman who refuses to get the COVID-19 vaccine, an Edmonton judge has ruled.

-Annette Lewis went to court seeking to preserve her spot on the Edmonton Lung Transplant Program's wait-list after doctors told her she would not be eligible because she is not immunized against COVID-19.
+Annette Lewis went to court seeking to preserve her spot on an Edmonton-based transplant program's wait-list after doctors told her she would not be eligible because she is not immunized against COVID-19.

 In a decision filed Tuesday, Court of Queen's Bench Justice Paul Belzil dismissed Lewis's argument that her Charter rights had been violated.

-He ruled the Charter has no application to clinical treatment decisions and, in particular, has no application to doctors establishing criteria for lung transplantation.
+He ruled the Charter has no application to clinical treatment decisions and, in particular, has no application to doctors establishing criteria for organ transplantation.
+There is a publication ban on identifying the specific organ.

-Lewis was diagnosed in 2018 with idiopathic pulmonary fibrosis, a chronic, progressive lung disease with no cure.
+Lewis was diagnosed in 2018 with a chronic, progressive disease with no cure.

-Doctors told her that a double lung transplant was her only hope of survival.
+Doctors told her that a transplant was her only hope of survival.
 After extensive testing, Lewis was deemed healthy enough to qualify for a transplant, according to details in Belzil's decision.

 Beginning in 2020, she was advised to get a series of vaccinations, including childhood vaccinations, as her immunization history could not be located.
 She agreed and got all the vaccines.

-Note: Clarification: A previous version of this story included more specific details concerning Annette Lewis' medical condition.
-That information has since been removed due to a court-ordered publication ban.